AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/billing-and-revenue-overview.md

 * Fixed Amount for Fixed Hourly Revenue Type
 * Fixed Amount for Fixed Revenue Revenue Type

-For more information about how the fixed billing rates are used to calculate revenue, see [Overview of Revenue Types](#overview-of-revenue-types).
+For more information about how the fixed billing rates are used to calculate revenue, see [Overview of task Revenue Types](#overview-of-task-revenue-types).

 ### Override Billing Rates {#override-billing-rates}